Licentiate (degree): History

 Originally, for the student in the medieval university the licentia docendi was of a somewhat different nature than the academic degrees of bachelor, master or doctor.
-The latter essentially indicated the rank of seniority in the various faculties (arts, theology, law, medicine), whereas the licentia was literally the licence to teach.
-It was awarded not by the university but by the church, embodied in the chancellor of the diocese in which the university was located.
-The licentia would only be awarded however upon recommendation by the university, initially shortly before the candidate would be awarded the final degree of master or doctor, the requirements for which beyond having been awarded the licentia were only of a ceremonial nature.
+The latter degrees essentially indicated the rank or seniority of the holder in her faculty or subject matter/professional/practice area (eg, law, arts, theology, or medicine).
+In a different way, the licentia was literally a licence to teach.
+It was awarded not by a university but by the church, embodied in the chancellor of the diocese in which the university was located.
+The licentia would only be awarded, however, upon recommendation by the university, initially shortly before the candidate would be awarded the degree of master or doctor (the requirements for which, beyond having been awarded the licentia, were only of a ceremonial nature).

-Over time however, this distinction in nature between the licentia on the one hand and the bachelor, master and doctor degrees on the other began to fade.
-In the continental European universities the licentia became an academic degree intermediate between the bachelor's degree on the one hand and the master's or doctor's degree on the other, in particular in the higher faculties.
-Moreover, the costs for obtaining the doctorate could be significant.
-As a result, most students not intending an academic career would forgo the doctorate, and as a result the licentiate became the common final degree.
+Over time, however, this distinction in nature between the licentia on the one hand and the bachelor, master and doctor degrees on the other began to fade.
+In the continental European universities the licentia became an academic degree intermediate between the bachelor's degree on the one hand and the master's or doctor's degree on the other, in particular in the so-called 'higher' faculties.
+Moreover, the costs for obtaining the doctorate degree, in particular, could be significant.
+As a result, most students not intending an academic career would forgo the doctorate, and the licentiate became a common highest-obtained degree for those who had pursued some additional study (beyond that required for their initial, usually Bachelor's, degree).

-Notable exceptions to this development were the universities of Oxford and Cambridge, and the universities modelled after them.
+Notable exceptions to this ongoing development in the use and status of the licentate were the universities of Oxford and Cambridge, and the universities modelled after them.
 As their locations were not the seats of bishops, the granting of the licentia docendi was by proxy, and its significance faded away.

-Regional variations
+In many such places other 'intermediate' (ie non-terminal) postgraduate, or pre-doctoral postgraduate degrees took the place of what began to be called the licentiate in Europe: most often these were masters programs with a degree that could then, with some years of further research or doctoral work, be 'converted' to a PhD or DPhil.

+Canonical (Theological) Licenctiates

+The pontifical or canonical licentiate is a post-graduate, research degree, considered above the master's degree and below the research doctoral degree, conferred by authority of the Holy See by a pontifical university or ecclesiastical faculty upon completion of studies in one of the sacred sciences.
+The pontifical licentiate is a canonical pre-requisite for entrance into a pontifical doctoral program: "Nobody can be admitted to the doctorate unless first having obtained the licentiate."

+This type of licentiate may be conferred in any of the sacred sciences, including theology, philosophy or canon law, such as the Licentiate of Canon Law (JCL), the Licentiate of Sacred Theology (STL), or the Licentiate of Philosophy (PhL).
+Pontifical universities and Catholic Universities with Ecclesiastical Faculties all confer such degrees.
+Thus, the list of tertiary institutions awarding these licentiates includes: